Welcome To the Spirit Lake Seventh-day Adventist Church Website!

 Prayer Rocks are available in the church entry.

-Fill the basket at the church entry.
+Please remember to bring items to fill the basket at the church entry.

 vulnerable adults, and the elderly from physical and emotional abuse,